Choking and crying, Hong Kong protesters pinned back on campus

 “It’s not optimistic now.
 They might all be arrested on campus.
 Lawmakers and school management are trying to liaise with the police but failed.”

 Police were putting up barricades of their own to keep the protesters in one place.
+Earlier, police urged the protesters to “drop their weapons” and leave.

 “We’ve been trapped here for too long.
 We need all Hong Kongers to know we need help,” said Dan, a 19-year-old protester on the campus, as he burst into tears.